Criminal Proceedings in the Magistrates' Court of Victoria

 The Sentencing Act 1991 (Vic) contains a variety of sentencing orders, however the main and most frequently imposed outcomes in the Magistrates Court are:

 If an accused is found guilty, they may either appeal against the finding of guilt (the conviction), or the severity of the sentence an appeal is heard in the County Court.
 An appeal must be lodged within 28 days of the court outcome.

+If you are charged with an offence and must attend Court, call our office on (03) 9668 7600 for an obligation free case assessment.
 We are happy to talk through your options and discuss how you might best prepare for your day in Court.